brokechubb/JakeySelfBot/README.md

 - **Gambling Tools**: Keno generator, bonus schedules, financial calcs
 - **Memory System**: Remembers your shit so conversations make sense

-**Bottom line**: This started as a learning project and became a beast.
-Jakey proves you can build enterprise-level shit while keeping it fun and degenerate.
-Everything is rigged, but at least the code works! 🎰💩
+**Bottom line**: Jakey proves enterprise-level shit can be built while keeping it innovative and fun.
+Everything is rigged, but the code works! 🎰💩

 ## 🎯 What Jakey Can Do For You